philippze/djangocms-multi-inheritance/README.md

 When we initialize the test database for 'the_wrong_way', some strange error will occur.

-In 'the_right_way' we define an number of models in ways described above and test their behaviour.
+In 'the_right_way' we define an number of models and Unittests for everything stated above.

-The models are located in [the_right_way/project/models.py] and the tests in [the_right_way/project/tests.py].
+The models are located in (the_right_way/project/models.py) and the tests in (the_right_way/project/tests.py).

 ## Install and test